If you want to apply to Baker College, the deadline for Fall 2023 admissions is August 10 and the application fee costs $30.

 Does Baker College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Baker College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Baker College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Baker College?

 ❌ No, Baker College is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If you scored lower than a school's average, you it might make sense to leave them out of your application.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Baker College's acceptance rate?